jpetazzo/intro-to-docker/slides/About_Docker/Body.md

 <!SLIDE>
+# The origins of the Docker Project

+* dotCloud was operating a PaaS, using a custom container engine.
+* This engine was based on OpenVZ (and later, LXC) and AUFS.
+* It started (circa 2008) as a single Python script.
+* By 2012, the engine had multiple (~10) Python components.
+  <br/>(and ~100 other micro-services!)
+* End of 2012, dotCloud refactors this container engine.
+* The codename for this project is "Docker."

+<!SLIDE>
+# First public release

+* March 2013, PyCon, Santa Clara:
+  <br/>"Docker" is shown to a public audience for the first time.
+* It is released with an open source license.
+* Very positive reactions and feedback!
+* The dotCloud team progressively shifts to Docker development.
+* The same year, dotCloud changes name to Docker.
+* In 2014, the PaaS activity is sold.

+<!SLIDE>
+# The Docker Project

+* The initial container engine is now known as "Docker Engine."
+* Other tools have been added:
+  * Docker Compose (formerly "Fig")
+  * Docker Machine
+  * Docker Swarm
+  * Kitematic (acquisition)
+  * Tutum (recent acquisition)

+<!SLIDE>
 # About Docker Inc.

-Focused on Docker and growing the Docker ecosystem:

 * Founded in 2009.
 * Formerly dotCloud Inc.
+* Primary sponsor of the Docker Project.
+  * Hires maintainers and contributors.
+  * Provides infrastructure for the project.
+  * Runs the Docker Hub.
-* Released Docker in 2013.
+* HQ in San Francisco.
+* Backed by more than 100M in venture capital.

 <!SLIDE>
-# What does Docker Inc. do?
+# How does Docker Inc. make money?

-* Docker Engine - open source container management.
-* Docker Hub - online home and hub for managing your Docker containers.
+* Docker Hub has free and paid services.
+* DTR (Docker Trusted Registry).
-* Docker Enterprise Support - commercial support for Docker.
+* Enterprise support for Engine and other products.
-* Docker Services & Training - professional services and training to help you get the best out of Docker.
+* Training and professional services.

 <!SLIDE>
-# Why Docker?
+# OK...
+Why the buzz around containers?

 * The software industry has changed.
-* Applications used to be monolithic, with long lifecycles, scaled up.
+* Before:
-* Today, applications are decoupled, built iteratively, scaled out.
+  * monolithic applications
-* As a result, deployment is though!
+  * long development cycles
+  * slowly scaling up
+* Now:
+  * decoupled services
+  * fast, iterative improvements
+  * quickly scaling out

 <!SLIDE>
+# Deployment becomes very complex

+* Many different stacks.
+* Many different targets.

+<!SLIDE>
-# The problem in 2015
+# The deployment problem

 ![problem](problem.png)